-Sadee Brathwaite, is an artist, curator, arts facilitator and administrative professional.
+Sadee Brathwaite, is an artist, advisor, curator, arts facilitator and administrative professional.
 Her drawings and paintings explore issues of beauty, universal archetypes and the metaphysical.
 Often combining realistic representation with abstract imagery her work dwells in many realms.

 Brathwaite was born in Barbados and moved to New York in the late 1980s.
 She studied art history at Kingston University in London, 2003, and holds a BFA in Painting/ Drawing from the State University of New York at New Paltz, 2004.
 Brathwaite has worked in the Hudson Valley at art institutions such as Dia: Beacon and the Deep Listening Institute.